TCP Server

 Setting Description Default

 Local port Local port to bind to.
+Setting this to 0 auto-selects an available port.
 8080

 Reuse address Allow multiple sockets to share the same local address.
+Maps to the SO_REUSEADDR socket option.
+Please note, the support and details of implementation for this option are highly platform-specific.
 False

 TCP Nagle algorithm Delay transmission to reduce the number of small TCP packets.
+Maps to the TCP_NODELAY socket option.
 False

 TCP reset Drop TCP connections abruptly with a TCP RST packet.
+Maps to the SO_LINGER socket option.
 False

 TCP keep-alives Detect connection loss with TCP keep-alive probes.
+Maps to the TCP_KEEPALIVE socket option.
 False

 Read parallelism